theochem/horton/doc/user_ap1rog.rst

 How to restart
 ^^^^^^^^^^^^^^

-To restart an AP1roG calculation (for instance, using the orbitals from a different molecular geometry as initial guess or from a previous calculation using the same molecular geometry), the molecular orbitals (of the previous wavefunction run) need to be read from disk:
+To restart an AP1roG calculation (for instance, using the orbitals from a different molecular geometry as initial guess or from a previous calculation using the same molecular geometry), the molecular orbitals (of the previous wavefunction run) need to be read from disk,

 .. code-block:: python